 - Specific housing accommodation that alleviates barrier(s) caused by medical condition

-The information provided (request form and medical documentation) will be evaluated by the Housing Accommodation Committee.
+Step 2: The information provided will be evaluated by the Housing Accommodation Committee.
 Accommodation decisions are e-mailed to students.
 Decisions may include specific room assignments or suggestions for housing options.

 Meal Plan Accommodation Process

-1. If you have a documented medical condition that impacts your dietary needs, please contact Chartwells Director of Dining Services for the Colleges of the Fenway directly at 617-989-4253 to schedule an appointment to discuss dining needs and establish a campus dining plan.
-You MUST bring the Medical Diet Accommodation Procedure Checklist to be filled out with the Director of Dining Services.
+Please contact the Director of Dining Services for the Colleges of the Fenway directly at email@example.com to schedule an appointment to discuss dining needs and establish a campus dining plan.

-The request and accompanying documentation should be submitted to the Center for Wellness and Disability Services.
 Student Health Services staff is contacted for consultation as needed.
-The Center for Wellness and Disability Services shares recommendations with the Director of Business Services.
+The Center for Wellness shares recommendations with the Director of Business Services.
 All medical documentation is kept confidential.

 Students are expected to exercise responsibility for selecting appropriate foods required by medical diets.
-Waivers are not granted for financial reasons or for reasons of dietary preferences.
+Accommodations are not granted for financial reasons or for reasons of dietary preferences.
 All requests are considered on an individual basis.
-Meal plan waivers are granted on a semester-by-semester basis unless otherwise noted.
+Meal plan accommodations are granted on a semester-by-semester basis unless otherwise noted.